Treatment of Crohns disease (Chronic cicatrizing enteritis) in Germany

 All points are summed and multiplied by the coefficients.
-The process is considered active if the Best’s index exceeds 150 points.
+The process is considered to be active if the Best’s index exceeds 150 points.

-- Light stage is diagnosed if an abdomen doesn’t hurt, there is no intoxication, and weight loss is not higher than 10% from the norm.
+- Light stage.
+Best’s index is 150-220 points.
+An abdomen doesn’t hurt.
+There is no intoxication.
+Weight loss is not higher than 10% from the normal body mass.
 C-reactive protein level in the blood is normal.

-- Mild stage is diagnosed if Best’s index is between 220-450, the body temperature is increased.
-There is pain in the abdomen, which increases with palpation; anaemia, increase of the C-reactive protein is higher than normal.
-Weight loss is more than 10% of normal body weight.
+- Mild stage.
+Best’s index is 220-450 points.
+The body temperature is increased.
+There is pain in the abdomen, which increases with palpation.
+There is an anaemia in blood, the level of the C-reactive protein is higher than normal.
+Weight loss is more than 10% of normal body mass.

-- Severe stage is diagnosed if Best’s index is above 450.
-A patient experiences extreme exhaustion.
+- Severe stage.
+Best’s index is higher than 450 points.
+There is an expressed exhaustion.
 The body mass index is below 18 kg/m2.
-A patient has severe fever.
-C-reactive protein is much higher than normal.
-Symptoms of irritation of the peritoneum are determined.
+A patient has a severe fever.
+C-reactive protein level is much higher than normal.
+Symptoms of peritoneal irritation are determined.

 - Reduction of inflammation

 The main indications for surgical treatment are: